-Wallops Parish Hall - situated at the border of Over Wallop and Nether Wallop.
+7.7.3 Wallops Parish Hall - situated at the border of Over Wallop and Nether Wallop.
 It is owned jointly by Over Wallop Parish Council (OWPC) and Nether Wallop Parish Council (NWPC) and is run as a community facility by the Wallops Parish Hall Management Committee for the benefit of the residents of the parishes.
 Services provided include exercise and similar classes (including Salsa, Yoga and Pilates) as well as catering for other interests of the community (including painting and singing classes).

-Saint Peter's Church and Church Hall- provides an additional location in the village for community activity.
-Next to the Church and the Church Hall is the Glebe field, which is the location used for the annual Village Fête and the recent Jubilee party.
-1
+7.7.4 Saint Peter's Church and Church Hall - provides an additional location in the village for community activity.
+Next to the Church and the Church Hall is the Glebe field, which is the location used for the annual Village Fête and it hosted the 2022 Jubilee and Coronation parties.

-The Wallops Parish Hall and the Church Hall are administered/entrusted to the Local or Parish Councils, the church or the community
+7.7.5 The Wallops Parish Hall and the Church Hall are administered/entrusted to the Local or Parish Councils, the church or the community

-Alan Evans Memorial Ground and Pavilion - a large, grassed recreational ground with sports facilities, a children's play area and a wide border of mature wooded land.
+7.7.6 Alan Evans Memorial Ground and Pavilion - a large, grassed recreational ground with sports facilities, a children's play area and a wide border of mature wooded land.

-In addition to the above the following were identified as being important to the community, see responses to Question 6.6 of the second survey (Evidence Base document 2):
+In addition to the above the following were identified as being important to the community:

 - The Wallop Village Shop.

 - The White Horse Service Station (Budgens One Stop Shop).

-- The White Hart Public House33.
+- The White Hart Public House.

 - Evans Close play area.

-- Allotments.

-- Glebe Field

-- War Memorial (and associated seating area).